mmcquillan/DBBuild/README.txt

 	Use this command to write a script (or set of scripts) against any files that have been opened with APPEND or CREATE.
 It is useful to note that you can have several files written to at once by using the APPEND or CREATE commands multiple times for different files.
 You can pass in a single file or a group of files by using a wildcard such as "somewhere\schema.sql" or "somewhere\*.sql".

 -- Requirements -------------------------------------------------------------
-The executable should run without installation, assuming you have SQL Server 2005 installed.
-The project relies on the following DLL's:
+This executable will run, provided you have MS SQL Server 2012 SMO.

 Microsoft.SqlServer.ConnectionInfo
+<sql directory>\120\SDK\Assemblies\Microsoft.SqlServer.ConnectionInfo.dll

+Microsoft.SqlServer.Management.Sdk.Sfc
-<sql directory>\90\SDK\Assemblies\Microsoft.SqlServer.ConnectionInfo.dll
+<sql directory>\120\SDK\Assemblies\Microsoft.SqlServer.Management.Sdk.Sfc.dll

 Microsoft.SqlServer.Smo
-<sql directory>\90\SDK\Assemblies\Microsoft.SqlServer.Smo.dll
+<sql directory>\120\SDK\Assemblies\Microsoft.SqlServer.Smo.dll